noxyo/headlines/README.md

-# headlines
-Headlines Project - Flask Application
+# Flask Application - Headlines Project

 * Using RSS from Python
 * URL routing in Flask